Wednesday, 18 May 2016

 Would have been nice if the tire sensor had gone off before the tire was fully flat.

-Aren’t spare tires wonderful things!
-Changing the tire would have gone a lot quicker but I had to stop and chat with all the wonderful locals who wanted to know if I needed any help.
+Good thing for spare tires!
+The change would have been quicker, but I had to stop and chat with the friendly locals who kept checking if I needed help.

-Made it to Lebanon, which was my objective all alone, dropped the tire off at Sawyer Tire and they’ll have it for me by 8 am tomorrow.
+Made it to Lebanon (my intended stop all along), dropped the tire off at Sawyer Tire, and they’ll have it ready by 8 AM tomorrow.

 No comments: